owickstrom/domain-modelling-with-haskell-workshop/workshop/workshop.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Whew!
 Those are all the things needed in the project management
 system.
-To have some data to try report calculation on, create
+To try report calculation, define ``someProject :: Project``
-a ``someProject`` definition of type ``Project``.
-You may construct
+at the top-level in ``Project.hs``.
+You may construct this value
-this value however you like, but make sure to have at least three
+however you like, but make sure to have at least two levels of project
-levels of project groups.
+groups.

 .. tip::